A historic covered bridge over the Thomas Creek

 The Thomas Creek at the Hannah Bridge is an idyllic setting with huge bedrock on the one side of the stream in the tree shadow providing a great view of the river and historic covered bridge.
 The opposite side has pebble beach and adjacent to the private land.

-The creek has populations of smallmouth bass, cutthroat and rainbow trout.
-Also, there is small runs of Chinook salmon and steelhead.
-The Thomas Creek is closed to salmon and steelhead fishing.
-Catch-and-release fishing for trout is available.
+The Thomas Creek has populations of smallmouth bass, crappie, yellow perch, cutthroat and rainbow trout.
+Also, there are small runs of Chinook salmon and steelhead.

 Hannah Covered Bridge | General Description